Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

 \subsection{Convergence estimate for the effective diffusivity}

 We shall show the main estimates in this section.
 We first prove that the second-order moment of the solution obtained by using our numerical scheme has an (at most) linear growth rate.
-Secondly, we provide the convergence analysis of our method in computing the effective diffusivity. \begin{theorem} Let $X_n^{\Delta t}=(p_n,q_n)$ denote the solution obtained by using our numerical scheme with time-step $\Delta t$.
-With general assumptions mention before, the second moment of the solution $X_n^{\Delta t}$ (a discrete Markov process) is at most linear growth, i.e.,
+Secondly, we provide the convergence rate of our method in computing the effective diffusivity. \begin{theorem} Let {$\textbf{X}^n=(x_1^n,x_2^n)^T$} denote the solution of the passive tracer model \eqref{eqn:particleSDE} obtained by using our numerical scheme with time-step $\Delta t$.
+If the Hamiltonian $H(x_1,x_2)$ is separable, periodic and smooth enough (in order to guarantee the existence and uniqueness of the solution to the SDE \eqref{eqn:particleSDE}), then we can prove that the second-order moment of the solution ${\textbf{X}^n}$ (a discrete Markov process) is at most linear growth, i.e.,

-\begin{proof} We first estimate the second-order moment of the first component of $X_n^{\Delta t}=(p_n,q_n)$, since the other one can be estimated in the same manner.
+\begin{proof} We first estimate the second-order moment of the first component of ${\textbf{X}^n}=(x_1^n,x_2^n)^T$, since the other one can be estimated in the same manner.
 Simple calculations show that

-We should point out that the term $E[p_{n-1}f(q_{n-1})]$ corresponds to the convection enhanced level of the diffusivity.
-Our goal is to prove that the term $E[p_{n-1}f(q_{n-1})]$ is bounded over $n$, though it may depend on $f$, $g$ and $\sigma$.
-We now directly compute the contribution of the term $E[p_{n-1}f(q_{n-1})]$ to the effective diffusivity with the help of Eq.\eqref{key_eqn}, i.e.,
+We should point out that the term $\mathbb{E}[x_1^{n-1}f(x_2^{n-1})]$ corresponds to the convection enhanced level of the diffusivity.
+Our goal is to prove that the term $\mathbb{E}[x_1^{n-1}f(x_2^{n-1})]$ is bounded over $n$, though it may depend on $f$, $g$ and $\sigma$. {To be noted that, here we are calculating the expectation of $(x_1^n)^2$, which is not defined in the torus space.
+But in the following derivation we will show that it can be decomposed into sums of periodic functions acting on $\textbf{X}^n=(x_1^n,x_2^n)^T$.
+Hence after the decomposition (see Eq.\eqref{eqn:var}) we can still apply the previous analysis on torus space.}